Am I ready to be a Chartered Structural Engineer?

 - publishing, giving seminars or teaching people about new technical knowledge or methods

-While none of the above will guarantee a successful application, they meet the minimum Initial Professional Development requirements set by the IStructE or the ICE.
+While none of the above will guarantee a successful application, they meet the minimum Initial Professional Development requirements set by the IStructE or the ICE for Chartered Structural Engineer or Chartered Civil Engineer.
 You should therefore consider how to write your application to the correct standard.
 See here for our ICE IPD section, and here for the IStructE section.